NACLab/ngc-learn/docs/tutorials/lesson2.md

-Concretely, we will call our new learning rule a `MaskedHebbRule` and simply design it to utilize the binary mask `M` that should come within the cable it modifies (b/c our sparse cable does have such a matrix) -- in other words, we will be designing a very specialized update rule that would only work with a `SparseCable` or a cable that has internally implemented some masking matrix `M` (which would be sufficient for our
+Concretely, we will call our new learning rule a `MaskedHebbRule` and simply design it to utilize the binary mask `M` that should come within the cable it modifies (because our sparse cable does have such a matrix) -- in other words, we will be designing a very specialized update rule that would only work with a `SparseCable` or a cable that has internally implemented some masking matrix `M` (which would be sufficient for our